lawk-mineh/lawk-mineh.github.io/_pages/talks.md

 author_profile: true
 ---

-In August 2023, I co-organised the [*Early Career Symposium for Topology, Actions, and Symmetry*](https://sites.google.com/view/soton-ecstasy-2023/home) in Southampton, UK.
-I am co-organising the [*Introduction to Modern Advances in ALgebra*](https://sites.google.com/view/itmaia) conference in Exeter, UK.
+In August 2023, I co-organised the [*Early Career Symposium for Topology, Actions, and Symmetry*](https://sites.google.com/view/soton-ecstasy-2023/home) in Southampton, UK and in February 2024, I co-organised the [*Introduction to Modern Advances in ALgebra*](https://sites.google.com/view/itmaia) conference in Exeter, UK.

 You may have seen me in the following places, attending the following events: